MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 ---
 # required metadata

-title: Example scenario for document collaboration using Azure Information Protection
+title: Example scenario for secure document collaboration using Azure Information Protection
 description: End-to-end workflow for collaborating on documents that are protected by Azure Information Protection.
 author: cabailey
 ms.author: cabailey